Medicaid Food Security Policy Dashboard

 • Community Reinvestment – Requirement in a health plan contract with a state Medicaid agency to reinvest a certain percentage of the health plan’s capitation revenue or profit in the community served.
 The investment cannot duplicate any allowable Medicaid expense and is typically expected to address a need in the community that will have a positive impact on population health.

-• Value Based Payment – Payments based on quality or some other outcomes rather than the quantity of services rendered.
+• Value-Based Payments – Payments based on quality or other outcomes rather than the quantity of services rendered.

 • Hospital Financing-Related Projects – Medicaid has specific funding streams intended to finance hospital care.
 Some states are leveraging hospital-specific funding streams to implement new strategies around social needs.
 This category also includes one example of State Directed Payments.
 In general, states are not permitted to direct the expenditures of a Medicaid managed care plan under the contract between the state and the plan or to make payments to providers for services covered under the contract between the state and the plan (42 C.F.R. §§ 438.6 and 438.60).
 Under 42 CFR 438.6(d), CMS permits exceptions that allow states to make payments directly to providers or direct managed care plan expenditures for plan-covered services.